Justice on Trial

 Winston Churchill's comment is not dissimilar: "The mood and temper of the public in regard to the treatment of crime and criminals is one of the most unfailing tests of the civilisation of any country." - As Home Secretary, House of Commons, July 20, 1910.

-You can listen to The Hub's interview with Chris Daw QC by clicking on: Justice on Trial
+You can listen to The Hub's interview with Chris Daw QC by clicking on the link below.

 It is a bit of a Hub tradition to ask interviewees about their musical tastes and to present a playlist of their favourite music.
 Chris gamely entered into this part of the conversation at the end of the interview.